myungjinlee/GLYCO/README.md

    - 3.2.
 Multiframes: If you have multiple frames of pdb files, you can submit multiple jobs in your HPC system. <br />
      - 3.1.1.
 Glycan atoms of each residues:<br />
-       - command> bash multi_res_sub.sh 20 /data/SBIS/leem25/glycan_density/glyco/multiframes 3 5
+       - command> bash multi_res_run.sh -freesasa /data/leem/freesasa -frame_start 1 -path /home/leem/glyco/multiframes -glycan BMA,AMA -cutoff 20 -frame_end 1
        -